FINANCIALIZATION: AN ECONOMIC MALIGNANCY

 Nowhere in the American economy is the malignancy of financialization more evident than in the market for healthcare goods and services.
 Here, of course, the old-fashioned practice of simply paying cash for doctors, hospital procedures, pharmaceuticals, etc. has been replaced by a system of “insurance”—which deserves to be in scare-quotes because it increasingly resembles a leasing or subscription-based system rather than a true insurance system.

-The American healthcare fiasco also serves as the ultimate cautionary tale of how financialization inflates prices, hurts consumers, and widens economic inequality.
-These effects, incidentally, extend well beyond the economic realm.
-When young people can’t afford to buy a house and start a family, they are, for example, less likely to marry and have children.
-When citizens are overburdened with long-term financial obligations (“I have mortgage payments, car loan payments, college loan payments and insurance premiums to pay every month”) they also are made much weaker relative to corporations and the state.
+And speaking of inequality, the impacts of financialization clearly extend beyond the economic realm.
+When a modern society stratifies into rich and poor, it becomes inherently less stable politically and fertile ground for radicalism.
+When young people can’t afford to buy a house or pay for healthcare (including pregnancy/childbirth care) they are less likely to marry and have children, and ultimately this can cause a society literally to die out.
+When citizens are overburdened with long-term financial obligations (mortgage payments, car loan payments, college loan payments, health insurance premiums) they are made much weaker relative to corporations and the state.
 In that sense, of course, corporations and the state have a strong interest in continuing and expanding financialization, and in discouraging discussions such as this one.
 Still, it is not hard to imagine that the vicious chain-reactions set in motion by financialization must eventually reach a point of crisis.